22–23 February 2018

 John Eyles has played alto saxophone since the early eighties when he bought a second-hand instrument from a music shop in Kilburn High Road.
 He has been a member of Eddie Prevost's workshop since 2010 and was a founder member of the Mopomoso Workshop.

 Petri Huurinainen is a Finnish musician and artist currently living in London.
-He works predominantly with live sound and guitar performances and drawings.
+He works predominantly with live sound, guitar performances and drawings.
+His limited edition 12" vinyl record Exile Nothing came out in 2016 and is available from Roughtrade.

 Will Montgomery's audio work has appeared on the nonvisualobjects, Entr’acte, Winds Measure, Every Contact without a Trace, Organised Music from Thessaloniki and Cathnor labels.
 His most recent CD is a realisation of a score written for him by Ryoka Akama, released on the Suppedaneum label.
 He teaches contemporary poetry and poetics at Royal Holloway, University of London.

 Emmanuelle Waeckerlé is a London based interdisciplinary artist, writer and performer.
-She is one third of Bouche Bée improvising trio on the edges of Language, with Petri Huurinainen (guitar) and John Eyles (saxophone) and a Reader in photography and relational practices at University for the Creative Art in Farnham.
+She is one third of Bouche Bée improvising trio on the edges of Language, with Petri Huurinainen (guitar) and John Eyles (saxophone) and belong to MoWo (Mopomoso workshop group).
+She is a Reader in photography and relational practices at University for the Creative Art in Farnham.
 Recent publications include Ode (owed) to O (edition wandelweiser records, 2017), RISE WITH YOUR CLASS NOT FROM IT ( bookRoom press, 2016) Reading (story of) O (uniformbooks, 2015), Code X - paper, pixel, ink and screen (bookRoom press, 2015).